eelectronspa/node-red/README.md

 Since this package is not published on the npm registry, it must be installed directly from the GitHub repository.

-If it does not appear (because it is not on the public registry), use Option 2.

 ### Install via the container shell

 Run the following command to install the package directly from GitHub inside the